joeyates/imap-backup/docs/commands/migrate.md

 imap-backup migrate SOURCE_EMAIL DESTINATION_EMAIL [OPTIONS]
 ```

+This command is deprecated and will be removed in a future version.
+Use [copy](./copy.md).

 This command copies backed up emails for one account (the "source")
 to another account (the "destination").